xpgram/advance-wars/src/00 - Todo List.md

 But anyway, yeah.
 There is constant state checking because his system never just *knows* where it is like mine does.
 - One failure of my design, I just realized, is that for online play it is incredibly easy to cheat.
 I'm not sure *how* but I know it's possible.
 Units hidden by fog should be unknown to the player, but the client knows always.
 If a hacker could get the game to log the objects of the map, I can't stop them.
 Ideally this would be information known to the server and shared only when necessary.
 Oh well.
 But anyway, good essay detail, proves I think.

+- [ ] Ambushes work, but I haven't forced ambushing units to be visible yet; I haven't decided how I want to do that.
+  - When moving a unit, all tiles it passes near are revealed on the sight map during FoW.
+Does this also apply to stealth units? i.e., should I roll this functionality into one big FoW update?

 - [x] Range Reticle
 - [x] Made an integral feature of MapCursor for easy access everywhere.